The title is a little dramatic… I know. But this is such an important issue I need to capture your attention!

 2. Walk and Talk

-Ladies, you are built to multi-task.
+Certain things can be good to multi-task.
 Rather than meet up with a friend or colleague to sit down and have a cuppa, head out for a refreshing walk.
-You could easily cover 5 or 6 kilometres having a great catch up before you know it.
+You could easily cover several kilometres having a great catch up before you know it.
 Getting outdoors in sunlight also has numerous additional health benefits.

 3. Upright Meetings

 Meetings can lead to a lot of wasted time.
 Incorporating standing meetings not only speeds them up increasing your productivity and effectiveness, but also means everyone kicks their bodies back into action.
 Consider having tall tables and bar stool style chairs so that people can choose to either sit or stand (or both) throughout meetings.

 While standing, your muscles co-contract, you maintain your balance and resist the force of gravity.
 For small groups you could even have walking meetings.
 Simply head out and around the block for the allocated time.
 Harness the power of technology for the good and have one person take ‘minutes’ verbally or in note form using a smart phone.

 When ever the phone rings, when you check your emails, when you are proof reading something, while filing, each time you get a text message or for any routine tasks that form part of your day; make it a habit to stand up.

 Cordless phones even allow you to go for a walk.
 Lots of 3-5 minute phone conversations, or time spent reading emails (we can all do that standing up!) add up to a lot and really can change your day, and your life.

 Set an alarm in your watch or your computer calendar do go off every hour reminding you to move for 5 minutes.
 This could be as simple as heading up and down a few flights of stairs, walking on the spot at your desk, doing a mini desk workout or a series of neck, back, shoulder and leg stretches.